isomerpages/ncss-pc/pages/Causes We Support.md

 extended periods of time.
 But the physical challenges were just the tip of the iceberg.
-During her school years, Syahidah faced bullying and exclusion due to misconceptions about her condition This prevented her from taking part in sports activities with her peers.
+During her school years, Syahidah faced bullying and exclusion due to misconceptions about her condition This prevented her from taking part in sports activities with her peers.</p>
-<br>However, it was Syahidah who demonstrated the grit and determination of
+<p>However, it was Syahidah who demonstrated the grit and determination of
 a true athlete.
 With support from organisations like the Singapore Disability Sports Council (SDSC), she became a world champion para-archer and multiple gold medallist who has represented Singapore at the ASEAN Para Games, Paralympic